Dean177/use-url-state/Readme.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/Dean177/with-url-state.svg)](https://greenkeeper.io/)
 [![Npm](https://badge.fury.io/js/with-url-state.svg)](https://www.npmjs.com/package/with-url-state)

-Lifts state out of a react component and into the url
+This package allows applications to retrieve the state from a react component and appends it to the url.

 ![color-example](./example/color-example.gif)

 ## Installation

-`yarn add with-url-state` or `npm install with-url-state --save` if using npm
+To install with npm use `npm install with-url-state --save`

+To install with yarn use `yarn add with-url-state`

 ## Usage